COVID19 - GUIDANCE FOR GOVERNORS

 - Safeguarding reports may include school contact with the local health protection team

-- Scrutinise online learning strategy
+- Scrutinise remote learning strategy

 - Understand how the school is identifying pupils at risk of disengagement and developing plans for re-engaging (e.g. disadvantaged and vulnerable, those persistently absent prior or who have not engaged during the pandemic)

 - Understand the use of additional catch-up funding schools, existing pastoral and support services, attendance staff and pupil premium funding measures used to secure pupils’ regular attendance.
-Headteachers will decide how the money is spent but governors should scrutinise decisions
+Headteachers will decide how the money is spent but governors should scrutinise decisions.

 - DfE providing additional support for both pupil and staff wellbeing in the current situation.